fan2/mkdocs/docs/blog/posts/elf/plt-puts-pwndbg.md

 [0xaaaaaaab0ff8] _ITM_registerTMCloneTable -> 0
 ```

-As shown above, the first five GOT slots, including 0xaaaaaaab0fc8, are all filled with 0x5d0.
+As shown above, the first five GOT slots, including 0xaaaaaaab0fc8, are all filled with 0x5d0, which is the address of the `.plt` section.
+It's the original lineage of plt and got.

 Dereference pointers starting at the address in GOT.